-Gujiya or Karanji is a delicious sweet or snack made during the occasion of Holi, festival of colours.
+Gujiya or Karanji is a delicious sweet or snack made during the occasion of Holi, festival of colors.
 It is made with filling dry coconut, dried fruits and mawa together in a dough shell.
 We can then deep fry or bake the gujiyas.

 The sweets or snacks I share here are my family’s or my absolute favorites.
 We don’t indulge regularly in these and are made only on special occasion once a year.
 Holi for me is associated with colors, ‘palaash ke phool’ or Butea monosperma, ghujiya and a dip in huge tub by all family members.